 Sometimes you will need to spend extra time on certain lessons to help your child to learn what is put before them that day.
 Most states require 4 hrs of homeschooling a day but if you need extra time, don’t stress about it.
 Be patient and let it work itself out.
 Before you know it, you’ll be moving on to the next grade!

 High School Diploma and College

-If your child doesn’t attend public schools, they can still receive their diploma thru home school.
-The umbrella school that you are registered thru will have all the information on the credits your child needs to graduate for which state you live in.
+If your child doesn’t attend public schools, they can still receive their diploma through home school.
+The umbrella school that you are registered through will have all the information on the credits your child needs to graduate for which state you live in.
 They will also have the information about the testing that is needed for the college path.

 If you belong to a support group, they usually receive information and pass it along to parents when certain test will be given pertaining to requirements for college.
 You will need to research the colleges that accept home school graduates if your child plans on pursuing their education further.

 There are more pros in homeschooling than what I listed above.
 That’s why, when you are trying to decide if teaching your child at home will work for your family, you have to think of every aspect.
 The pros may be different for you and your family.

 Safety is always a concern when sending your child to a public place.
 Having control of what your child is being taught takes the stress from you not know if the information is goes along with your values you want your child to learn.
 It has always been a big accomplishment for a child to finish school and receive their diploma and attend a college of their choice.
 This all can most certainly happen even if your child has been homeschooled.
 Nothing can stand in their way of completing their life goals!